ComputerElite/BM/README.md

 # How-to
 ## **Go to releases (Right Side) and download the zip file first.
 Then right click the downloaded zip and click extract.**
 ## **Before you do anything you should enable developer mode if you didn't**
+## The First Time you launch the program it asks you for administrative access.
+If you want the best support click yes. otherwise no. (can be changed any time in the support section)
 ![EnableDevMode](https://github.com/ComputerElite/wiki/blob/main/BM/EnableDevMode.png)
 ## Install new Songs
 ### 1. Option